 Recent Freeman Internships have included:

 - Promotion and logistical planning for the War Resisters Organizing Training Institute, a week of skills training for antiwar activists and organizers

 - Assisting in the preparation, production and promotion of the report from WRL’s Listening Process, which interviewed a diverse cross-section of grassroots organizers to assess the work of WRL and the broader movement, including strategy, opportunities, constraints, race, base building and nonviolent organizing.

-- Working with the WRL Organizing Task Force on programmatic work, including counter-military recruitment, challenging war profiteers, and supporting GI resistance.
+- Working with WRL Organizing Staff on programmatic work, including counter-military recruitment, challenging war profiteers, and supporting GI resistance.

-- Office and administrative tasks including reorganizing the WRL Work Room, assisting with electronics recycling and preparing materials for shipment to WRL's archives at the Swarthmore Peace Collection.
+- Office and administrative tasks including sorting and organizing historical materials in preparation for shipment to WRL's archives at the Swarthmore Peace Collection.

 The Freeman Internship is an opportunity for young people to become involved with a variety of tasks in a national antiwar organization, and to develop as leaders.
 Applicants with experience in youth organizing, popular education/training, and campaign work are especially encouraged to apply.
 Web and design skills are a plus.
 There is a stipend provided.
 Arrangements for room and board are possible for those who could not participate otherwise.
 College credit can be arranged.
 There is an office cat.